AlphaMapleSAT: An MCTS-based Cube-and-Conquer SAT Solver for Hard Combinatorial Problems: The Design and Implementation of

 \section{The Design and Implementation of \tool}

-In this section, we describe the design and implementation of the cubing solver in \tool~\footnote{https://anonymous.4open.science/r/AlphaMapleSAT-B07C/}.
+In this section, we present the design and implementation of {\tool}\@, our cubing solver based on MCTS.
 The challenge posed by the cubing problem involves navigating a vast search space of splitting trees of large depth, resembling the complexities found in strategic games like chess or Go.
 Exhaustive exploration of this extensive space is infeasible.
-Drawing inspiration from AlphaGo~\cite{silver2016mastering}, we address this issue by heuristically truncating the splitting trees, by approximating the rest of the tree via a {\it value function}.
-While AlphaGo utilizes a neural network during the selection and rollout steps of the MCTS, our strategy employs a solver, functioning as a deductive reasoning tool to calculate the propagation rate.
-While propagation rate has proven effective in our setting, we could easily extend this to other metrics that solvers compute.
-As the simulation progresses and the splitting trees get deeper during the cubing phase of the CnC solver, thus enabling the cubing solver to compute more accurate statistics, the MCTS policy is guided towards searching over splitting trees that contain {\it high reward} cubes.
+Drawing inspiration from AlphaZero~\cite{silver2017mastering}, we address this challenge by truncating the search tree heuristically and approximating long-term outcomes using a \textit{value function}.

+Unlike AlphaGo, which relies on neural networks to predict value and policy (requiring costly training), or traditional MCTS (relies on random rollouts and no prior success probabilities), \tool uses deductive reasoning via a SAT solver to compute symbolic rewards based on propagation rate.
+This enables \tool to efficiently prune the search space and make informed decisions at each step.
+While propagation rate is effective in our setting, the framework naturally extends to other solver-derived metrics.
+As the simulation progresses and the tree grows deeper, these symbolic signals guide \tool toward identifying promising variable splits that yield \textit{high reward} cubes.